Souleuvre Viaduct

-Viaduc de la Souleuvre is a partially demolished railway viaduct over the Souleuvre River in La Ferrière-Harang, Normandy, France, and is now used for bungee jumping.
+Viaduc de la Souleuvre is a partially demolished railway viaduct over the Souleuvre River in La Ferrière-Harang, Normandy, France, and has now grown into an amusement park, after starting as a bungee jumping site in 1990.

 History

 Built by French engineer Gustave Eiffel for the Caen to Saint-Lô and Vire line, the Viaduc de la Souleuvre opened November 12, 1893.
 The total length of the viaduct was 364.20 m (1,200 ft), had a maximum height of 62.50 m (210 ft) and was set on five stone pillars.
 The height of these pillars varies between 26 m and 60 m, their bases are 18 m by 8 m and their tops are 7 m by 4 m.
-They were built with granite blocks from the Vire region quarries, each of a weight of 350 kg, and with mortar sand from the Chausey Islands, totaling 14000 m³.
+They were built with granite blocks from the Vire region quarries, each of a weight of 350 kg, and with mortar sand from the Chausey Islands, totaling 14000 m^{3}.

 Before World War II, about 15 trains a day crossed the viaduct.
 It was used by the Germans during the War.
 The Allied Forces tried to destroy the viaduct in 1944, but only managed to partially damage it.
 More than 500 bombs were dropped around it without hitting it.
 In August 1944, the viaduct was repaired by the Americans.

 When the rail line closed in 1960, the viaduct went into disrepair.
 Despite large local preservationist opinion campaigns, the railway platform was demolished in 1970.
 Only the five large stone pillars remain.